ppgcourseUB/ppgcourse2024_week1/BayesianTimetreInference-SandraAlvarezCarretero/README.md

   To exit the R console, just type `q()`.
 You will not need to save the workspace, so type `n`.

-* **`TreeViewer`**: you can use `TreeViewer` ([Biacnhini and Sánchez-Baracaldo, 2024](https://onlinelibrary.wiley.com/doi/10.1002/ece3.10873)) as a graphical interface with which you can display and highlgy customise the format of the timetrees we will generate during this practical.
+* **`TreeViewer`**: you can use `TreeViewer` ([Bianchini and Sánchez-Baracaldo, 2024](https://onlinelibrary.wiley.com/doi/10.1002/ece3.10873)) as a graphical interface with which you can display and highlgy customise the format of the timetrees we will generate during this practical.
 You may want to read [the `TreeViewer` documentation](https://github.com/arklumpus/TreeViewer/wiki) to learn more about which modules you can use and how you can improve the design of your timetrees (e.g., include/exclude densities, include pictures, play with various colours and shapes, etc.).
 You can [download `TreeViewer` by following this link](https://treeviewer.org/).
 * **`FigTree`**: alternatively, you can use `FigTree` to display the timetrees we will have generated.
 While not as customisable as `TreeViewer`, you can decide what you want to be displayed on the graphical interface by selecting the buttons and options that enable a specific design.
 You can [download the latest pre-compiled binaries, `FigTree v1.4.4`, from the `FigTree` GitHub repository](https://github.com/rambaut/figtree/releases).
 * **`Tracer`**: you can use this graphical interface to visually assess the quality of the MCMCs you have run during the analyses with `MCMCtree` (e.g., chain efficiency, chain convergence, autocorrelation, etc.).
 You can [download the latest pre-compiled binaries, `Tracer v1.7.2` at the time of writing, from the `Tracer` GitHub repository](https://github.com/beast-dev/tracer/releases/tag/v1.7.2).
 * **Visual Studio Code** (optional): for best experience with this practical session, I highly recommend you install Visual Studio Code and run everything within this platform to keep everything tidy, organised, and self-contained.
 You can download VSC from [their website](https://code.visualstudio.com/).
 If you are new to VSC, you can check their webinars to learn about its various features and how to make the most out of it.
 In addition, you may also want to install the following extensions: